jeremykenedy/laravel-users/readme.md

 * Tree command can be installed using brew: `brew install tree`
 * File tree generated using command `tree -a -I '.git|node_modules|vendor|storage|tests'`

-### Opening an Issue
-Before opening an issue there are a couple of considerations:
-* A **star** on this project shows support and is way to say thank you to all the contributors.
-If you open an issue without a star, *your issue may be closed without consideration.* Thank you for understanding and the support.
-You are all awesome!
-* **Read the instructions** and make sure all steps were *followed correctly*.
-* **Check** that the issue is not *specific to your development environment* setup.
-* **Provide** *duplication steps*.
-* **Attempt to look into the issue**, and if you *have a solution, make a pull request*.
-* **Show that you have made an attempt** to *look into the issue*.
-* **Check** to see if the issue you are *reporting is a duplicate* of a previous reported issue.
-* **Following these instructions show me that you have tried.**
-* If you have a questions send me an email to jeremykenedy@gmail.com
-* Need some help, I can do my best on Slack: https://opensourcehelpgroup.slack.com
-* Please be considerate that this is an open source project that I provide to the community for FREE when opening an issue.

 ### License
 Laravel Users | A Laravel Users Management Package is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT).
 Enjoy!